Pentecostalism in Norway: Spiritual baptism in Norway

 When Barratt came to Kristiania in December 1906, it marked the beginning of several revival meetings with speaking in tongues.
 When Barratt stood at the podium in the gymnasium in Kristiania on 23 December 1906 and told of his spiritual baptism, he wept.
 This was the first meeting after his return, and although he did not utter a word, it was of great importance: the Spirit was present.
 The day after Christmas, more people came to experience similar things.
 By New Year 1907, ten people had been baptized in the Spirit.
 This is considered the beginning of the Pentecostal movement in Norway.

 The meetings aroused great curiosity, and many often sought out the long meetings.
 People were saved or experienced a renewed Christian life.
 But many Christians were sceptical of Barratt's baptism in the Spirit, and the new revival faced strong opposition and criticism, in which the spiritually baptized were laughed at as religious fanatics.
-This contributed to the spread of the revival, and it spread like wildfire.
+This contributed to the spread of the revival.

 Initially, there was no set schedule or program at the meetings.
 The main content was likely to have been song, prayer and messages in the Spirit through speaking in tongues or prophetic speech.
 At first, there was no preaching in an orderly form.
 The Pentecostal movement at the beginning was more subjective and impulsive than, and in great contrast to, the more set form of church meeting among the Lutherans.
 Eventually preaching became central to the gatherings.